dtcenter/METplus/docs/Contributors_Guide/github_workflow.rst

    - Click the backward arrow to return to the project page.

-4. Create project views.
+4. Create project **Views**.

-   - Each **view** appears as a tab on the project page.
+   - Each view appears as a tab on the project page.
 Create a new view as described below.

       - Select the **+ New view** option.